How to Start a Legal Consultancy Business in Dubai (2026)

 2. Reserve a Trade Name

-Your name should reflect legal advisory services and meet local naming rules.
+Your name should reflect legal advisory services, the various sectors your legal consultancy may serve, and meet local naming rules.

 3. Apply for Initial Approval